 Taiwan is one of the most popular tourist destinations in Asia, always is a favorite destination of many tourists.
-Visiting Taiwan, you can immerse yourself in the fresh air of the highlands such as Yangmingshan, Alishan,… Discover the old streets, the ancient villages, the traditional culture, the new cities with the unique buildings, history and culture through many times in Taipei, Jiufen, Shifen, Neiwan, Tainan or Kaohsiung.
+Visiting Taiwan, you can immerse yourself in the fresh air of the highlands such as Yangmingshan, Alishan,… Discover the old streets, the ancient villages, the traditional culture, the new cities with the unique buildings, history and culture through many times in Taipei, Jiufen, Shifen, Neiwan, Tainan, Taichung or Kaohsiung.
 Whether you love any types of travel experience: exploring nature with many national parks: Taroko, Yehliu, Alishan…, exploring Chinese cuisine, exploring Chinese’s traditional history and culture, or simply looking to see the development of modern cities, Taiwan will always be where you find what you expected.
 Follow the Living Nomads to explore Taiwan’s self-sufficient travel experience from A to Z and prepare your journey in the right way and fully through our Taiwan blog (Taiwan travel blog) — The fullest Taiwan travel guide blog for a budget trip to Taiwan for the first-timers below.

 - Visiting Neiwan Old Street & tasting Lei Cha tea of Hakka people in a rainy day

 - Tainan itinerary 2 days — How to spend 2 days in Tainan perfectly?

 - Taiwan food blog — 9+ traditional food in Taiwan & must try food in Taiwan

 - Maple leaves season in Taiwan 2022 — 9 best place to see autumn leaves in Taiwan

 - Taipei night market food — Top 18 best Taipei street food night market you should try